rvennam/kube-code-camp/exercise-4/README.md

 2. Edit the credentials.json file found in `kube-code-camp/exercise-4/watson/credentials.json`.
 Remember that to edit this file, you need to click the pencil icon, edit the file at `kube-code-camp/exercise-4/watson/credentials.json` and then save the file.
 The apikey required for this section of the lab was provided for you as a part of the grant-clusters app.
 Update the apikey value now, and save the file.

-3. Create a Kubernetes Secret based on the credentials stored in this file.
+3. Create a Kubernetes Secret from on the credentials stored in this file.

     ```
     kubectl create secret generic apikey --from-file=./watson/credentials.json